Frequently Asked QuestionsWondering about something not covered here? Call us at 517-321-6233!

 We house everyone, students, staff, and chaperones, in the guy’s and girl’s dorms.
-Dorm rooms are not assigned, but are filled on a first-come, first-served basis.
+Dorm rooms are not assigned unless requested (see below), but are filled on a first-come, first-served basis.
 During our opening orientation meeting, all the students learn about the invisible barbed wire separating the two dorm buildings, patrolled by invisible guard dogs, and aided by two invisible watch towers, complete with invisible snipers.
 While we spoof a bit here, we are very serious about knowing where everyone is at all times and who is chaperoning.
 Additionally, campus security patrol the campus each night during LEAD.

 Do you assign dorm rooms?

-No. Dorm rooms are not assigned.
-However, students can easily ensure that they wind up in the same room.
-Rooms are filled on a first-come, first-served basis by students writing their names on provided sheets of paper on the room doors.
-If two students want to room together, they can arrive by 5:30 pm when the dorms open and reserve a room together.
+Unless specifically requested on student registration, SSI does not assign dorm rooms.
+Rooms are filled on a first-come, first-served basis by students reserving their room as they check into the dorm.
+If two students want to room together, they can arrive together (as early as 5:30pm when the dorms open) and reserve a room together.
 Both students must be present to reserve the dorm room.
 The rate at which dorms fill up each week depends on how many students are attending.
 While dorms don’t usually fill up right at 5:30, the closer you arrive to dorms opening, the more likely you will be able room together.

 What if I need to contact my child during the week?

 Don’t worry!
-While students may not bring cell phones or other electronic devices into the main building (the Johnson Center) where lectures and team meetings are held, they can use their phones outside or in their dorm room during free times.
+While students may not bring cell phones or other electronic devices into the main buildings (the Johnson Center and Chrysler Hall) where lectures and team meetings are held, they can use their phones outside or in their dorm room during free times.
 If you need to contact your student in an emergency, you can call our camp number (989-272-2776), and a LEAD staff member will be able to either pass on a message or put your child on the phone.

 Is there a swimming pool or lake?